 Metric 1: MW and MWh per year of utility-owned or operated energy storage interconnected at the transmission or distribution system level.
 As measured at the storage device electricity output terminals.
-The measure is for January 1, 2012 through December 31, 2012.
+The measure is for January 1, 2013 through December 31, 2013.
 Data is unavailable for any other time frame.

-MW and MWh of PG&E-Owned or Operated Energy Storage Interconnected at the Transmission or Distribution System Level Metric Value Energy Storage interconnected at the transmission system level 1,212 MW 598,196 MWh Energy Storage interconnected at the distribution system level 6 MW 42 MWh
+MW and MWh of PG&E-Owned or Operated Energy Storage Interconnected at the Transmission or Distribution System Level Metric Value Energy Storage interconnected at the transmission system level 1,212 MW 599,072 MWh Energy Storage interconnected at the distribution system level 6 MW 42 MWh

-Note: As highlighted in this Smart Grid Project Update, a 2 MW / 14 MWh battery storage system was commissioned at PG&E's Vaca Dixon Substation in August, 2012 and a 4 MW / 28 MWh battery storage system in San Jose California in May, 2012.
+Note: As highlighted in this Smart Grid Project Update, a 2 MW / 14 MWh battery storage system was commissioned at a PG&E substation near Vacaville in August 2012 and a 4 MW / 28 MWh battery storage system on a distribution circuit in San Jose California in May 2013.